halex5000/ld-articles/beyond the boolean/Feature Flags Beyond the Boolean.md

 Feature flags get even more interesting (and much more powerful) when you do not need to serve the same variation to every user.
 Here are just a few capabilities that rely on flag targeting:

 * **Progressive/Incremental rollouts** – Imagine you want to ensure that a recent change doesn't have any negative impact either on your performance, infrastructure or even, perhaps, conversion rate.
-In this case, you'll want to either slowly roll out the changes to a randomized set of user (say 10% then 20% and so on until 100%) or roll out changes to a specific subset of users (for example, a beta or early access program).
+In this case, you'll want to either slowly roll out the changes to a randomized set of user (say 10% then 20% and so on until 100%) or roll out changes to a specific subset of users (for example, a beta or early access program like our Product Management team wanted in the example above).
 * **Attribute targeting** – In many cases, you may want to roll out a feature to a specific subset of users based upon specific critera, either temporarily for testing or permanently.
 For example, you may want to target certain compliance related features only at customers in EMEA.
 Or you may want to roll out changes only to a specific subset of devices.
 * **A/B testing/experimentation** – This is a very specific kind of randomized rollout intended to research the impact of changes based upon a specific hypothesis.
 Using an A/B test we can measure the impact of changes to see which option performs best.

 Without the ability to target users, either randomly or specifically based upon criteria, none of these solutions are possible.
 Let's look at a couple of quick interactive examples of how this works using LaunchDarkly.

 The below Codepen demonstrates rolling out a new feature to test it's impact before pushing it to all users.
-In this simple example, I'm just changing a simple text tagline, but this could be any sort of feature or even an infrastructure change.
-For the purposes of example, both variations of the tagline are targeted randomly at 50% of users, but in a real world situation you'd probably start smaller or even use [a workflow](https://docs.launchdarkly.com/home/feature-workflows/workflows) to automate increasin the rollout.
+In this simple example, I'm just changing a simple text tagline.
+If I wanted to expand this it could be any sort of feature or even an infrastructure change.
+For the purposes of example, both variations of the tagline are targeted randomly at 50% of users, but in a real world situation you'd probably start smaller or even use [a workflow](https://docs.launchdarkly.com/home/feature-workflows/workflows) to automate increasing the rollout.

 ![targeting random users](targeting-random.png)

-It's worth noting that, even though each variation targets 50% of users, it does not mean that each subsequent user will get the variations in sequence.
+It's worth noting that even though each variation targets 50% of users, it does not mean that each subsequent user will get the variations in sequence.
 It's more like a coin flip whereby you might hit heads or tails multiple times in a row.

 <iframe height="400" style="width: 100%;" scrolling="no" title="LaunchDarkly Percentage Rollout Example" src="https://codepen.io/remotesynth-the-bold/embed/QWmzPqX?default-tab=result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href="https://codepen.io/remotesynth-the-bold/pen/QWmzPqX">